GoogleCloudPlatform/professional-services/examples/redis-cluster-gke/README.md

-# Deploying Redis Cluster in GCP
+# Deploying Redis Cluster on GKE

-This is a sample K8s configuration files to deploy a Redis Cluster in GCP.
+This is a sample K8s configuration files to deploy a Redis Cluster on GKE.

 ## How to use